2024–25 Singapore Cup

-The 2024–25 Singapore Cup will be the 25th edition of the Singapore Cup, Singapore's annual premier club football knock-out tournament organised by the Football Association of Singapore.
+The 2024–25 Singapore Cup was the 25th edition of the Singapore Cup, Singapore's annual premier club football knock-out tournament organised by the Football Association of Singapore.
 The winner qualified to the group stage of the 2025–26 AFC Champions League Two.

 Lion City Sailors are the defending champions, having won the tournament in 2023 after defeating previous champions Hougang United 3–1 in the final.
 Thai side BG Pathum United will join the competition.
 This is the 3rd time they will play in the competition after last appearing in 2009 and 2010.

 Format

 The 2024–25 Singapore Cup will begin on 1 February with a group stage consisting of two groups of 5 teams.
 The top 2 teams from each group advance to the semi-finals.
 The first-placed team from the group A plays the second-placed team from the group B, and reverse.
 The winners advance to the final.

 BG Pathum United will host Geylang International and Lion City Sailors at the Jalan Besar Stadium as a neutral ground.